abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/5-Angular-Services.md

         ```

     - This will allow us to use the `HttpClient` service in our Angular application to make HTTP requests and handle the responses using observables.
+    - Then, we can inject the `HttpClient` service in our service class and use it to make HTTP requests.
+      > It's similar to the example here [Why Dependency Injection is useful?](#why-dependency-injection-is-useful) where we used `axios` to make HTTP requests

   - The `HttpClient` service provides methods for making HTTP requests, such as `get()`, `post()`, `put()`, `delete()`, etc.

-    - These methods return an `Observable` that emits the response from the server, which we can subscribe to in order to handle the response data.
+    - T**hese methods return an `Observable` that emits the response** from the server, which we can subscribe to in order to handle the response data.

     ```ts
     // services/fetch-data.service.ts 📄